 It was during this period that he began experimenting with new approaches to cooking.
 His perspective on extreme-precision cooking, encapsulated by the Butter Fry Effect, defined an approach to perfecting his preferred historical recipes.
 He also introduced the phrase Stochastic Gastronomy during a lecture to the Royal Society - a radical style that he now offers as an exploration of variance and a book-end to his more focused techniques .

 By 2006 a rejuvenated Bryce Chartwell was ready to step back into the restaurant limelight.
 The opening of The Last Parsnip outside of London was nothing short of a sensation.
 Two years later its sister restaurant opened to similar acclaim outside of Seattle.

-Bryce is currently working on a new e-book, Course Corrections, which promises a tour de force examination of the early years of his career.
+Bryce is currently working on a new cookery book, Modernish Cuisine, which promises to be a tour de force examination of his cooking techniques and principles.